lhbikos/ReC_MultivModel/docs/05-SimpleMed.md

 ## Workflow for Simple Mediation

-The workflow for a simple mediation is straightforward, however the figure below (i.e., the very traditional figure used to represent mediation) is very helpful in understanding the logic beneath mediation as the explanatory mechanism.
+The workflow for a simple mediation is straightforward.
+Furhter, the very traditional the figure below is very helpful in understanding the logic beneath mediation as the explanatory mechanism.

 ![Image of conditional process analysis model where the mediator is hypothesized to change the a path; the path between the IV and mediator](images/SimpleMed/MedRationale.jpg)